neondatabase/neon/docs/rfcs/027-pageserver-migration.md

 To enable faster migrations, we will identify at least one _secondary location_ for each tenant.
-This secondary location will keep a warm cache of layers for the tenant, so that if it is later attached, it can catch up with the latest LSN quickly.
+This secondary location will keep a warm cache of layers for the tenant, so that if it is later attached, it can catch up with the latest LSN quickly: rather than downloading everything, it only has to replay the recent part of the WAL to advance from the remote_consistent_offset to the most recent LSN in the WAL.

-The control plane is responsible for selecting secondary locations, and calling into pageservers to instruct them as to which tenants they are to act as a secondary location for.
+The control plane is responsible for selecting secondary locations, and calling into pageservers to configure tenants into a secondary mode at this new location, as well as attaching the tenant in its existing primary location.

 The attached pageserver for a tenant will publish a [layer heatmap](#layer-heatmap) to advise secondaries of which layers should be downloaded.